diempi/docs/docs/src/experimental/ao-ant.md

 ## Overview

-Arweave Name Tokens, or ANTs, are the smartweave contracts that control each ArNS name.
+Arweave Name Tokens, or ANTs, are the aoComputer contracts that control each ArNS name.
 You can easily set up an ao process to function as an ANT by loading the `ant.lua` file from the [ao-pilot](https://github.com/ar-io/ao-pilot) github repository into your process.

 ## Installation